Support Your Community

 When You Donate

-If you are making a specific donation, like donating to have a tree planted in memory of a loved one, make sure to send an email to firstname.lastname@example.org to discuss the details of your donation.
+If you are making a specific donation, like donating to have a tree planted in memory of a loved one, make sure to type that clearly into the space that says, “Tell Us About Your Donation or Specify the Cause” or send an email to firstname.lastname@example.org to discuss the details of your donation.
 For example, you would need to talk with John first about the text that would go on your memorial sign and what type of tree and where we would plant it.
 After you do that, you can use this form to make the donation.

 Other Ways to Give